 2.6.1.
-Suspension renders void entries made for any event taking place during the suspension, and any entry fee paid or payable will be forfeited to the Organising Club (unless the SRs for the specific event stipulate otherwise [H.31.1.2(e)]).
-The Competitor concerned shall immediately return his licence to Motorsport UK.
+Except as provided for in H.26.1.9 (c) and (f), Suspension renders void entries made for any Event taking place during the Suspension, and any entry fee paid or payable will be forfeited to the Organising Club (unless the SRs for the specific Event stipulate otherwise [H.31.1.2.(e)]) and the Competitor concerned shall immediately return his licence to Motorsport UK.